aarong/feedme-server-core/DEV.md

 For a development install, the binding dependency constraint is that Eslint requires Node 6+, but package-lock.json is only supported by NPM 5+, which comes with Node 8+.
-Develop on Node 8+ and NPM 5+ to ensure that the repo has package-lock.json, and rely on Travis to test on Node 6.
-The Node 6 build is published to NPM, as it should be compatible with later versions of Node.
+Develop on Node 8+ and NPM 5+ to ensure that the repo has package-lock.json, and rely on Travis to build and test on Node 6.

 Since production installs run code transpiled for Node 6, there is no guarantee that they will support earlier versions of Node even though there are far fewer